Introduction

 Learning Outcomes for Professional Skills

-- IFAC member bodies shall prescribe the learning outcomes for professional skills to be achieved by aspiring professional accountants by the end of IPD.
-These learning outcomes shall include those listed under the competence areas below.
+- IFAC member organizations shall prescribe the learning outcomes for professional skills to be achieved by aspiring professional accountants by the end of IPD.
+These learning outcomes shall include those listed under the competence areas below1.

 Expand each competence area to see the required learning outcomes.